Adastram1/tray_manager/README.md

 ## Create and use a TrayManager Object
 The main object of the librairy is the TrayManager object, it is the central element and can be considered as the icon in the system tray itself, it contains all the elements of our app.

-To create one, you need to import the tray_manager.TrayManager class and create a tray object as followed :
+To create one, you need to import the `tray_manager.TrayManager` class and create a tray object as followed :
 ```python
 from tray_manager import TrayManager
 my_tray = TrayManager(app_name="My App")
 ```

-To stop the app, you need to use the .kill() function (Note : The .kill() function returns all the items that were contained in the menu object) as followed (Note : The Menu and TrayManager objetcts become useless)
+To stop the app, you need to use the `.kill()` function as followed :
+> [!NOTE]
+> The `.kill()` function returns all the items that are contained in the menu as a list of items

 ```python
 from tray_manager import TrayManager, Label, Button